stivalet/PHP-Vuln-test-suite-generator/README.md

 ## Discussion

-For discussion please send me an email.
+For discussion please send me an email at: Bertrand 'dot' STIVALET 'at' gmail.com